Cleta Mitchell, a key figure in president’s phone call, was an early backer of Trump’s election fraud claims

 In an oral history, she said that she authored a successful proposal to have Oklahoma become the first state to have universal preschool.
 “I insisted that it couldn’t be means-based,” she said.
 “It had to be universal…It wasn’t just some other people who were poor kids.”

 Mitchell, then known by her maiden name of Deatherage, married Duane Draper, a fellow Oklahoman, and divorced in 1982.
-Draper later came out as a gay man, became director of the Massachusetts AIDS policy office and died of the disease in 1991.
+He later came out as a gay man, became director of the Massachusetts AIDS policy office and died in 1991; he had the disease when he died.

 Mitchell married her second husband, Dale Mitchell, chairman of the board of Fidelity National Bank, in 1984, taking his last name.
 In exchange, according to a story at the time in the Oklahoman, he agreed to change his Republican registration to Democrat.
 Two years later, she ran unsuccessfully for lieutenant governor in the Democratic primary.